Rimurutempestx/AWS-Lambda-Functions/README.md

 ## Amazon EKS (Elastic Kubernetes Service)

 - Cluster management: You can use Lambda functions to manage your EKS clusters by automating tasks such as scaling, monitoring, and backup.
+- Application deployment: You can use Lambda functions to automate the deployment of your applications in EKS.
+This can include tasks such as building and packaging code, testing, and deploying to production.